-In Chester County, an EDA approved project is nearly complete to upgrade a pump station and install a new force main serving the economically important Lando Wastewater Treatment Plant near the Town of Richburg.
-The project will allow for the creation of over 45 new jobs at Guardian Industries.
-Guardian plans to invest \$45,000,000 to install a new glass manufacturing process at the Richburg plant.
+In Chester County, an EDA approved project is complete to upgrade a pump station and install a new force main serving the economically important Lando Wastewater Treatment Plant near the Town of Richburg.
+The project has allowed for the creation of over 45 new jobs at Guardian Industries.
+Guardian has invested \$45,000,000 in a new glass manufacturing process at the Richburg plant.

-The City of Rock Hill is now ready to begin construction on an EDA Public Works project to serve a new Ross Stores distribution facility which is creating 550 new jobs and a \$150,000,000 of investment by the company by realigning Paddock Parkway.
+The City of Rock Hill is nearing completion of an EDA Public Works project to serve a new Ross Stores distribution facility which is creating 550 new jobs and a \$150,000,000 of investment by the company by realigning Paddock Parkway.

 The Council of Governments staff submitted an application for the Lancaster County Water and Sewer District and Lancaster County to provide water, sewer and road improvements for Keer Inc., a Chinese textile company that intends to build a \$55 million manufacturing plant in Indian Land and hire several hundred new workers.
-This application was funded by EDA early in 2014 and the project in now in the design phase.
+This application was funded by EDA early in 2014 and the project is now getting ready to go out to bid.

-Currently, staff is working on an application for the Chester Sewer District to provide sewer infrastructure to serve GITI Tire who plans to create over 1,700 new jobs and invest over \$560,000,000 in the Richburg area.
+In early 2015, EDA funded an application for the Chester Sewer District to provide sewer infrastructure to serve GITI Tire who plans to create over 1,700 new jobs and invest over \$560,000,000 in the Richburg area.
+This project is now in the design phase.